 Collecting from a bankrupt employer can be even more difficult, given that employees of a bankrupt company will become an unsecured creditor, and will have no grounds for a legal claim as per section 69.3 (1) of the Bankruptcy and Insolvency Act, R.S.C.
 1985 c.
 B-3.
 The employee is thus at a disadvantage, forced to participate in the bankruptcy process, wherein many creditors, likely very few secured, are in line to get the debt owed to them.

 However, not all employees meet this fate.
 In Bagby & Gustavson A.J.
-No. 743 the fact that the employee was dismissed by a bankrupt company which was part of a greater corporate conglomerate proved to be a benefit, rather than a hindrance when it came to collecting his severance pay.
+No. 743 the fact that the employee was dismissed by a bankrupt company that was part of a greater corporate conglomerate proved to be a benefit, rather than a hindrance when it came to collecting his severance pay.
 In Bagby, the plaintiff, who was employed as president of Gustavson International, was terminated due to the sale of Gustavson and Associated Companies’ assets.
 The plaintiff sued Gustavson and its related companies and was awarded 15 months’ notice.
 The decision was then appealed, but the appeal with regard to the rulings on the notice period, mitigation, bonus and other aspects was dismissed.
 The interest on the damages awarded, conversely, was reduced, but the impact was very little to the quantum as a whole.
 The plaintiff was able to collect given that Raymond International Inc., another company within the conglomerate in which Gustavson was an intermediary, was solvent.
 In reaching its determination regarding the plaintiff’s entitlements, the court noted the difficulties similarly placed employees faced, stating that, “The law must, in my opinion, recognize the reality that though he may have worked only a few months for the bankrupt subsidiary, he has served the group as a whole for a lifetime.”

 Other Cases- Dependent Contractors Employed By Multiple Corporations